nathanvda/cocoon/README.markdown

 ## Todo

-* complete the sample projects for simple_form and normal rails forms
+* complete the sample projects -for simple_form- and normal rails forms
+* add more sample relations: has_many :through, belongs_to, ...
 * complete the test-coverage

 ## Copyright